« Previous Page

 There is no evidence for performing screening mammography in average-risk women younger than 40 years.

 Approximately 1% of all breast cancers occur in men.
 Most cases are diagnosed during the evaluation of palpable lesions, which are generally easy to detect.
 Treatment consists of surgery, radiation, and systemic adjuvant hormone therapy or chemotherapy.
-Because of the rarity of the disease, it is extremely unlikely that any screening modality would be useful.
+Because of the rarity of the disease, the usefulness of any screening modality is extremely unlikely.

 Individuals at Increased Risk of Breast Cancer and Thus Possibly With More to Gain From Screening